campbellr/pyafraid/README.rst

                         The associated password
   -n HOSTNAME, --hostname=HOSTNAME
-                        The name of the host to update or query
+                        The name of the host to update or query -s SHA_HASH, --sha-hash=SHA_HASH
+                        The SHA-1 hash from the API interface URL.
+Don't use this with the -u and -p options.

 For example, to update freedns.afraid.org to point to the current IP address, use the 'update' argument: